 Can ADHD be cured?

 Once you have a diagnosis for a condition, your natural response as a parent is “how do we fix this?”
-I recall innocently asking some question to that effect of a neuropsychologist.
+I recall innocently asking a question to that effect of a neuropsychologist.
 My question received a small warm chuckle in response.
 I was told that we don’t cure kids with ADHD.
 That’s just part of who they are.
-You adapt, treat and learn strategies to manage.
-(It took me awhile to truly appreciate those ADHD facts.)
+You adapt, treat, and learn strategies to manage.
+(It took me a while to truly appreciate those ADHD facts.)

 In contrast, untreated ADHD can lead to severe negative life consequences.
 Including school disruptions or failures, dysfunctional relationships, substance abuse, depression, legal struggles, and impaired job prospects or job failure.